apostrophecms-legacy/apostrophe-editor-2/readme.md

 # apostrophe-editor-2

-`apostrophe-editor-2` replaces Apostrophe's content editor with a friendlier and more reliable system that puts the design intentions of the developer first.
+`apostrophe-editor-2` replaces Apostrophe's default content editor with a friendlier and more reliable system that puts the design intentions of the developer first.
+We now consider `apostrophe-editor-2` to be the preferred editor and are deprecating the original A2 editor.
+The new editor is included in the sandbox.

-To switch it on, just include this module and the `apostrophe-ui-2` module in your `apostrophe-site` configuration in `app.js`:
+To switch it on for an existing project, just include this module and the `apostrophe-ui-2` module in your `apostrophe-site` configuration in `app.js`:

     // Must be first
     'apostrophe-ui-2': { },